James K. Styner: Advanced Trauma Life Support course

 Styner's concern with the lack of a uniform system for treating trauma stuck with him.
 He said later, "When I can provide better care in the field with limited resources than my children and I received at the primary facility, there is something wrong with the system, and the system has to be changed." or "If you don't train them, you can't blame them," as he sometimes quipped.
 In 1978, he collaborated with several colleagues and the Lincoln Medical Education Foundation to offer the prototype Advanced Trauma Life Support course in Auburn, Nebraska.

 In 1980, the American College of Surgeons Committee on Trauma adopted ATLS for domestic and international audiences.
-Styner himself recertified as an ATLS instructor in 2007, teaching his instructor candidate course in Nottingham, England [3],nd the Netherlands.
+Styner himself recertified as an ATLS instructor in 2007, teaching his instructor candidate course in Nottingham, England and the Netherlands.
 On March 22, 2013, the American College of Surgeons Committee on Trauma renamed their annual Award for Meritorious Service in ATLS to the James K. Styner Award for Meritorious Service.
 Styner died on January 22, 2024, at the age of 89.